siberoloji/siberoloji.github.io/content/en/blog/engineering/programming/algorithms/2024-10-31-devops-roadmap-a-step-by-step-guide-to-becoming-a-devops-engineer.md

 date: '2024-10-31T12:16:25+03:00'
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'This blog post provides a comprehensive roadmap for anyone looking to start a career in DevOps or expand their knowledge in the field.'
+description:  'This article provides a comprehensive roadmap for anyone looking to start a career in DevOps or expand their knowledge in the field.'

 url:  /devops-roadmap-a-step-by-step-guide-to-becoming-a-devops-engineer/
 featured_image: /images/devops.jpg